Scripture & the Rosary:

 ?
 What can you do to be more loving?

 ?
-How might following Paul’s teaching about love in his First Letter to the Corinthians 13:1–10 and 13:12–13 lead to sanctification?
+How might following the teaching about love in the First Letter of Paul to the Corinthians 13:1–10 and 13:12–13 lead to sanctification?

 ?
 What do you think it is that elevates love to a theological virtue?